 Match Up Coupons with your Grocery List

-Once you have your grocery list, an option is to paper clip together all of the coupons that match the items on your list.
+Once you have your grocery list, go to the grocery store’s app and load all of the electronic coupons needed for your shopping trip.

-Make sure you’ve pulled out for use not only the manufacturers’ coupons that you have, but also the store coupons for the same items.
+Make sure to set aside for use not only the manufacturers’ coupons that you have, but also the store coupons (paper and electronic) for the same items.

 When shopping it’s a good idea to:

-a) Make sure the item you choose is the same item on the coupon; and
+a) Make sure the item you choose is the same item that’s on the coupon; and

 When shopping, you may decide not to buy certain items on your list for various reasons.

-Maybe the price is just too high even when using a coupon and another brand is cheaper..
+Maybe the price is just too high even when using a coupon, or another brand is cheaper.
 Or maybe the pull date is just too close to the current date.

-If this happens, a tip is just to make sure you do the math.
+If this happens, a tip is to make sure and do the math.

-Sometimes even if you have a coupon for an item, it may still be cheaper to buy another brand if it’s on sale.
+Sometimes even if you have a coupon for an item, it may still be cheaper to buy the same item under a different brand name if it’s on sale.

 Be Organized at the Checkout